Introduction

 - What is an NHS account?

-- How to get help if someone is struggling to access their NHS account.
+- What support is there for someone struggling to access their NHS account?

 - Where to find the library communication and social media toolkit and what is included?

-- Can I access free data or devices to give to my service users?
+- Would I be able to access free data or devices to give to my service users?